Agustin-Vidal-Holberton/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 3-puts.c: Prints a string followed by a new line to stdout 4-print_rev.c: Prints a string in reverse followed by a new line 5-rev_strings.c: Reverses a string
+6-puts2.c: Prints every other character of a string, starting with the first